jimbuho/samples/traceablity-node/README.md

-# Xooa Balance-Transfer-Node Smart Contract
+# Xooa Traceability Smart Contract

-This page provides an overview to Xooa Balance-Transfer-Node Smart Contract functionalities written.
+This page provides an overview to Xooa Traceability Smart Contract functionalities written.

 This smart contract runs on `Hyperledger Fabric` and is written in `JavaScript`.